luluwelborn/project-2/README.md

 #### Captain's log
 08.23.17
-What a wild ride it's been.
-Heroku trouble shooting took the majority of time on this project.
-Today I am troubleshooting some linking to heroku issues.
-On the bright side I have a random joke aon the homepage and afew more tests, so progress has been made!!!
+What a wild ride it's been!
+Since the first submission I have connected my jokes to the front end, have routes to get a single, randomized joke on the main page, heroku works, I have 5 tests, many issues resolved, and a seed file  and joke model for more organized code!

 08.07.17